Luis85/Symprowire/README.md

 ## Installation

 Symprowire gets called via Template file by ProcessWire and will be processed by page->render().
-So make sure to have ProcessWire installed.
+So make sure to have ProcessWire installed and ready.
 To seperate everything we asume our App lives in /site.

 `cd site`